 In some cases, addiction treatment is necessary to solve a steroid abuse problem.
 Treatment for steroid abuse may include meetings with a psychologist, endocrine therapies to restore normal hormone levels, and other pharmacological treatments.

 Therapy for the steroid addict is multi-dimensional, tackling muscle dysmorphia and drug dependence, but the NIDA reports that around 56% of steroid abusers never tell their physician about their steroid use, possibly because they don’t think the physician is knowledgeable.

 When it comes to treating anabolic steroid dependence, the journal Drug and Alcohol Dependence notes that cognitive-behavioral therapy has been shown effective for treating body dysmorphia in multiple studies, and serotonergic antidepressants might be helpful both for muscle dysmorphia and depression from steroid withdrawal.

 An inpatient detox program can include synthetic hormones such as human chorionic gonadotropin or clomiphene administered by an endocrinologist, which helps treat hypogonadism (the diminished production of testosterone).
 Psychiatrists sometimes prescribe clonidine to reduce anxiety, lower blood pressure, and relieve muscle cramps for the recovering addict.

-Following steroid abuse, regular meetings with someone who has a expertise in psychology can help a person to overcome the unlying insecurities that may have driven them to abuse steroids in the first place.
-Behavioral therapists concentrate on helping recovering addicts learn coping skills for when they’re triggered to relapse, develop self-esteem, and shift from a competitive mindset to one self-care.
+Following steroid abuse, regular meetings with someone who has a expertise in psychology can help a person to overcome the underlying insecurities that may have driven them to abuse steroids in the first place.
+Behavioral therapists concentrate on helping recovering addicts learn coping skills for when they’re triggered to relapse, to help develop their develop self-esteem, and when shifting from a competitive mindset to one self-care.